 6. Consider internal transfer policies.

-7. Keep your standards in the face of challenges (but remain practical and flexible!)
+7. Keep your standards in the face of challenges (but remain practical and flexible!).

 There will be bumps in the road.
 At some point, there will be that old pressure to just find someone with a pulse and a certification.
-For the most part, you want to resist that – you’ve invested too much and this is your opportunity to build the ideal facility and culture.
+For the most part, you should resist that – you’ve invested too much and this is your opportunity to build the ideal facility and culture.
 But some of your estimations about the depth of your candidate pool and the relevant standards may have been off and you’ll need a deliberate approach to deciding when to make thoughtful changes to your system.

 Do you want to learn more about staffing a new hospital?
 Click here to read the thoughts of Mark Sevco, President of UPMC East in Pittsburgh, who’s been through this process and can now boast of his health system's top patient satisfaction scores.